 What is “high-functioning anxiety”?

 High-functioning anxiety is a mental or affective state wherein a person feels anxious.
 This is mostly happening among perfectionists and high achievers.
 They try to remain in control of their circumstances.
 But when achievement, perfectionism, and busyness are beyond control, nervousness will set in.
-As a result, they may engage in appropriate behaviors such as nail biting and foot tapping.
+As a result, they may engage in inappropriate behaviors such as nail biting and foot tapping.

 People who experience “high-functioning anxiety” want to stay focus, and neutralize the symptom.
 They want to look alright.
 But for some reason, they can’t.
 Their negative thoughts become worries that make them even more anxious.